hirememorey/resume-reverse-engineering/README.md

 - The project uses a two-column layout with sidebar
 - Company names are styled in red using the `\cvevent` command
 - Font is set to Helvetica (requires XeLaTeX)
-- PDF output is optimized for A4 paper size
+- PDF output is optimized for A4 paper size and fits on one page
 - ATS testing ensures both machine readability and human appeal
+- Skills section removed to achieve single-page format while maintaining professional appearance